janelia-flyem/dvid/README.md

 to transferring versioned data between DVID servers.
 We hope to leverage the significant experience in crafting workflows and management tools for distributed, versioned operations.

+It has been designed foremost as a malleable system with exchangeable components:

+* Data type packages -- allow easy addition of new data and access patterns.
+* Storage engines -- allow tradeoffs in access speed, data size, and concurrency.

 DVID promotes the view of data as a collection of key­-value pairs where each key is composed of global identifiers for versioning and data identification as well as a datatype­-specific index (e.g., a spatial index) that allows large data to be broken into chunks.
 DVID focuses on how to break data into these key­-value pairs in a way that optimizes data access for various clients.

+A DVID server is limited to local resources and the user determines what repos, data extents, and versions are held within that DVID server.
+Overwrites are allowed but once a version is locked, no further edits are allowed on that particular version.
+This allows manual or automated editing to be done during a period without accumulation of unnecessary deltas.

 Why is distributed versioning central to DVID instead of a centralized approach?